anodynos/urequire-example/readme.md

 *For a simpler *hello world* example see [urequire-example-helloworld](http://github.com/anodynos/urequire-example-helloworld)*

-The DRY & declarative urequire config in `Gruntfile.coffee` allows cross module systems development, cross runtimes deployment & testing .

-Just with 50 lines of config, it shows off the automagical :
+With just 30 lines of DRY & declarative uRequire config, this example shows off the automagical :

 * transparent compilation from **coffee-script**, **coco**, **LiveScript** etc to **javascript**.